 - Use an employee communications platform to improve connection and community with regular, targeted messages and stories of success across your organization.

 - When L&D budgets are slim, provide opportunities for learning and collaboration by encouraging employees to take on special projects with teams they haven’t worked with previously.

 Ambassadors score high on discretionary effort and intent to stay

 These employees are high performers who not only enjoy their job and consistently deliver high-quality work, but also are loyal to the company and make decisions based on the long-term good and survival of the broader team or group.

 They focus on a constructive – not destructive – approach to questioning management directives or current processes, and bring a positive attitude that brings up the people around them.

 High-performing organizations have a high-performance culture because they make it easy for people to move to or stay in that top-right quadrant.

 To maintain a culture of Ambassadors:

-On the other side of the coin is if we don’t progress or change the culture, Ambassadors can wear out and either slip to another quadrant, or choose to take their energy and loyalty elsewhere.
+The other side of the coin is that if we don’t progress or change the culture, Ambassadors can wear out and either slip to another quadrant or choose to take their energy and loyalty elsewhere.

-This is one reason why effective leaders keep a regular pulse on how employees are doing, so they can ensure their people programs are relevant, impactful and are mobilizing people into that top-right quadrant.
+This is one reason why effective leaders keep a regular pulse on how employees are doing, so they can ensure their people programs are both relevant and impactful, and can mobilize people into that top-right quadrant.